vladbph/cymatix-doc/README.md

 .protos
     ORDER_PIZZA, ORDER_PIZZA_YES, ORDER_PIZZA_NO: t_kind, t_size, t_toppings, t_address
 ```
-This section creates a link between a ***list of intents and corresponding list of slots/parameters*** to be collected by asking user set of questions to consider conversation complete.
+This section creates a link between a ***list of intents and corresponding list of slots***.
+Once all slot values are collected the conversation is considered complete.

 ### `Gates` section (script)

-Syntax is using python style `if` statements.
-It is better to demonstrate using Pizza example:
+Gates are the condictions to produce new intent.
+The syntax uses python style `if` statements.
+It is better to demonstrate on `Pizza` example:
 ```python
 .gates
     'ASK_KIND'        if o.t_intent == 'ORDER_PIZZA' and o.t_kind is None